Chicken Plan by Kim Tilley

 Notes: This is not really a main dish, but a painless way to obtain cooked chicken for salads, casseroles, etc. An added bonus is the several cups of double strength chicken broth.
 Juicy, tender, flavorful chicken and a very rich broth for very little of your time.

 Kim’s note: I have been using chicken backs for this recipe, seems fine.
 Why not get every penny out of those birds?!

 Well, I hope I haven’t bored you all to tears or scared you off!
 Happy cooking!

 Originally published by Kim Tilley, a tightwad at heart.
 Kim is a wife, a mother of three active boys and the founding editor of Frugal-Moms.com.
 Frugal by force and later by choice, Kim cut her income by 60% to stay at with her children and discovered that anyone can live better for less.
 Her work has appeared in print publications such as The Tightwad Gazette.
 In her free time, she entertains herself by chasing kids and finding ways to create something from nothing!

 © 2002-2006 Fractured Frugal Friends (F3).
 All Rights Reserved.
 Used by permission.
-Edited and revised by Menus4Moms.
+Edited and revised by Add Salt & Serve.